vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Vaikuntha="

-100 Dharma, Jħana, Vairagya and Aišvarya.
+100 Dharma, Jħana, Vairagya and Aiśvarya.
 The four legs of the Throne are said to be Adharma, A-jñāns, A-vairagya and An-aiŝvarya.

 VI.]